Ross Greer

-Ross John Greer (born 1994 or 1995) is a Scottish politician who has served as Co-Leader of the Scottish Greens since August 2025.
-He also been a Member of the Scottish Parliament (MSP) for the West Scotland region since 2016.
+Ross John Greer (born 1994 or 1995) is a Scottish politician who has served as co-leader of the Scottish Greens since August 2025.
+He has also been a Member of the Scottish Parliament (MSP) for the West Scotland region since 2016.
 A member of the Scottish Greens, he was the youngest MSP elected in the 2016 election.

 Early life and career

 Greer was educated at Bearsden Academy, leaving in 2012.
 Greer was a member of the Scottish Youth Parliament, representing the Clydebank and Milngavie constituency 2011–13.
 Greer joined the Scottish Greens at the age of 15.
 He took part in the Debating Matters competition in 2012, where he reached the national final.

-Greer studied politics and psychology "for a time" at Strathclyde University, but abandoned his studies in December 2012 after being recruited by Yes Scotland to be their communities co-ordinator for the forthcoming Scottish independence referendum.
+Greer studied politics and psychology at Strathclyde University, but left his studies in December 2012 after being recruited by Yes Scotland to be their communities co-ordinator for the forthcoming Scottish independence referendum.
 Following the referendum, Greer was employed by the Scottish Greens in a role involving campaigns communications and fundraising.